Archit327/AZ900-/FSMO.md

 ==IMPORTANT==
 There are two unique role and 3 for every domain.
-Forest WIDE roles are unique and should not be given both to a single DC. and 3 roles are DOMAIN WIDE and they can be divided between
+Forest WIDE roles are unique and both the roles should not be given to a single DC. and 3 roles are DOMAIN WIDE and they can be divided between the DCs , those Dc can be the DC which have forest wide roles, also can be other DCs.
 The same DC can be assigned multiple FSMO roles, or even all five of them.
 The DC that is assigned a particular FSMO role is called the **role owner**.
 But giving all the roles to single DC is not recommended and not considered as best practise.
 ### Schema Master Role